intel-iot-devkit/joule-code-samples/range-finder-scanner-js/README.md

 - Connect the Intel® Joule Expansion Board development platform, a computing platform designed for prototyping and producing IoT and wearable computing products.<br>
 - Interface with the Intel® Joule Expansion Board platform IO and sensor repository using MRAA and UPM from the Intel® IoT Developer Kit, a complete hardware and software solution to help developers explore the IoT and implement innovative projects.<br>
 - Run this code sample in Intel® XDK IoT Edition, an IDE for creating applications that interact with sensors and actuators, enabling a quick start for developing software for the Intel® Joule Expansion Board.<br>
-- Set up a web application server to view range finder data using a web page served directly from Intel® Joule Expansion Board.
+- Set up a web application server to view range finder data using a web page served directly from the Intel® Joule Expansion Board.

 ## What it is